 About the group

 Started in April 2019, the Bozeman Cohousing group is in the early stages of forming.
 We are currently looking for individuals and families who would like to join us.
 Get involved by attending meetings or social events.
-If you are interested in learning more, please join our email list on the contact page.
+If you are interested in learning more, please join our email list or send us a message

 Mark, Kathleen, Denali (5), and Lochlan (2)